 SAP’s management knows that it is not feasible to try to bring ABAP into the modern world.
 Therefore they have moved the control to the cloud.
 Fiori is another example of SAP’s need for control.
 Fiori provides Smart Widgets, these work together with the particular OData flavor provided by the ABAP backend, e.g., CDS Views.
 It would be terrific work to provide similar OData services, e.g., on a Java Stack.
 However, SAP will not do this.

 The main page of the SAP Cloud website has an alphabet soup of trendy items (IoT, Machine Learning, cloud integration services), all things that SAP has little to nothing to do in reality.
 This is designed to be tantalizing.
 It is designed to get customers to move and to perform development using the SAP Cloud Platform before they understand the consequences and how they will be limited if they take SAP’s bait.

 The SAP Cloud Platform has been around for several years now.
 It was renamed from the SAP HANA Cloud Platform.
-We previously critiqued the SAP HANA Cloud Platform in the articles Is SAP HANA Cloud Platform Designed for HANA Washing? and Is SAP HANA Cloud Platform Designed for Cloud Washing?
-Reviewing the new incarnation now, it does not look like much different, except the name has been changed and a few things like “apps” have been integrated.
+We previously critiqued the SAP HANA Cloud Platform in the articles Is SAP HANA Cloud Platform Designed for HANA Washing?
+And Is SAP HANA Cloud Platform Designed for Cloud Washing?
+Reviewing the new incarnation now, it does not look much different, except the name has been changed, and a few things like “apps” have been integrated.

 Financial Bias Disclosure